See our Weekly Bulletin for current bell schedules and other important announcements!

 Directed and Choreographed by Debbie Allen

-ABT Comes to Grand Arts!
+ABT at Grand Arts!

 American Ballet Theatre brought its Make a Ballet on Tour program to two schools in Los Angeles this Fall, Gabriella Charter School and Ramon C. Cortines School of Visual and Performing Arts.
 Both schools worked with ABT’s Make a Ballet dance and design teaching artists October 9-16, 2015.
 The program culminated in a showing of the two schools' work at Cortines High School on Friday, October 16.